From the Top Announces Guest Artist lineup for 2018–2019 National Tour

 Leila Josefowicz is a passionate advocate of contemporary music for the violin.
 She frequently collaborates with leading composers and works with orchestras and conductors at the highest level around the world.
 In 2008 she was awarded a prestigious MacArthur Fellowship, joining prominent scientists, writers and musicians who have made unique contributions to contemporary life.

-Concert pianist and From the Top alumna Michelle Cann is a young artist with a deep musical commitment to performing a wide range of repertoire and bringing the arts to local communities.
-She is the founder of “Keys to Connect,” which strives to strengthen the bond between parent and child through the shared study of piano.
-Hailing from Avon Park, Florida, Michelle made her orchestral debut at age 14 and has since performed with various well-known orchestras throughout the US and abroad including the Florida Orchestra, New Jersey Symphony, Knoxville Symphony, and on the Green Umbrella Series of the Los Angeles Philharmonic on tour in London.
-Michelle recently soloed with The Dream Unfinished Orchestra in New York City, an organization whose purpose is to bring to the forefront those female and minority composers too long lingering in the background of American music.
-She performed the New York City premiere of Concerto in One Movement by composer Florence Price, the first African-American woman to be recognized as a symphonic composer.
+Concert pianist and From the Top alumna Michelle Cann made her orchestral debut at age 14 and has since performed with various well-known orchestras throughout the US and abroad.
+She recently performed the New York City premiere of Concerto in One Movement by composer Florence Price, the first African-American woman to be recognized as a symphonic composer.
 Her performance was well received by the audience and press alike.
-The Boston Musical Intelliger wrote “Michelle Cann…was a compelling, sparkling virtuoso, bringing this riveting work to life in its first New York performance” Michelle received her Bachelor and Master degrees in piano performance from the Cleveland Institute of Music and an Artist Diploma from the Curtis Institute o f Music in Philadelphia.
-Soon after, she was placed on the Curtis staff as one of the new Collaborative Staff Pianists.
-In addition, Michelle is on the faculty of the Luzerne Music Center as a Coordinator/Instructor of Piano.
+The Boston Musical Intelligencer wrote “Michelle Cann…was a compelling, sparkling virtuoso, bringing this riveting work to life in its first New York performance”.
+Michelle received her Bachelor and Master degrees in piano performance from the Cleveland Institute of Music and an Artist Diplom a from the Curtis Institute of Music in Philadelphia.

 Jeremy Denk is one of America’s foremost pianists.
 Winner of a MacArthur “Genius” Fellowship, and the Avery Fisher Prize, Denk was recently elected to the American Academy of Arts and Sciences.
 Denk returns frequently to Carnegie Hall and in recent seasons has appeared with the Chicago Symphony, New York Philharmonic, Los Angeles Philharmonic, San Francisco Symphony, and Cleveland Orchestra, as well as on tour with Academy St. Martin in the Fields, and at the Royal Albert Hall as part of the BBC Proms.